Characters

 The people of the Russian army were so exhausted by this continuous movement of forty miles a day that they could not move faster.

-But, in addition, from the time of fatigue and the huge loss that appeared in the troops, which occurred from the speed of movement, another reason seemed to Kutuzov to slow down the movement of troops and to wait.
+But, in addition, since the fatigue and huge loss that occurred in the troops due to the speed of movement appeared in the troops, another reason seemed to Kutuzov to slow down the movement of the troops and to wait.
 The goal of the Russian troops was to follow the French.
-The path of the French was unknown, and therefore, the closer our troops followed on the heels of the French, the more distances they covered.
-Only by following at some distance, it was possible to cut the zigzags that the French made along the shortest path.
-All the skillful maneuvers that the generals proposed were expressed in the movement of troops, in increasing the transitions, and the only reasonable goal was to reduce these transitions.
-And to this end, throughout the campaign, from Moscow to Vilna, Kutuzov's activities were directed - not by chance, not temporarily, but so consistently that he never betrayed her.
+The path of the French was unknown, and therefore the closer our troops followed on the heels of the French, the greater the distance they covered.
+Only by following at a certain distance was it possible to cut the zigzags that the French were making along the shortest path.
+All the skillful maneuvers that the generals proposed were expressed in the movements of troops, in increasing the transitions, and the only reasonable goal was to reduce these transitions.
+And Kutuzov’s activity was directed towards this goal throughout the entire campaign, from Moscow to Vilna - not by accident, not temporarily, but so consistently that he never betrayed it.

-So it happened near Krasnoe, where they thought to find one of the three columns of the French and stumbled upon Napoleon himself with sixteen thousand.
-Despite all the means used by Kutuzov, in order to get rid of this disastrous clash and in order to save his troops, for three days at Krasnoy the exhausted people of the Russian army continued to finish off the defeated gatherings of the French.
+So it happened near Krasnoye, where they thought to find one of the three columns of the French and came across Napoleon himself with sixteen thousand.
+Despite all the means used by Kutuzov in order to get rid of this disastrous clash and in order to save his troops, for three days Krasny continued to finish off the defeated gatherings of the French with the exhausted people of the Russian army.

-For Russian historians - it is strange and terrible to say - Napoleon is the most insignificant tool of history - never and nowhere, even in exile, who did not show human dignity - Napoleon is an object of admiration and delight; he grand.
-Kutuzov, the man who, from the beginning to the end of his activity in 1812, from Borodin to Vilna, never betraying himself with a single action, not a word, is an extraordinary example of history of self-denial and awareness in the present of the future meaning of an event, - Kutuzov seems to them something indefinite and pathetic, and, speaking of Kutuzov and the 12th year, they always seem to be a little ashamed.
+For Russian historians - it’s strange and scary to say - Napoleon is the most insignificant instrument of history - never and nowhere, even in exile, who did not show human dignity - Napoleon is an object of admiration and delight; he's grand.
+Kutuzov, the man who, from the beginning to the end of his activity in 1812, from Borodin to Vilna, without ever changing one action or word, shows an extraordinary example in history of self-sacrifice and consciousness in the present of the future significance of the event, – Kutuzov seems to them like something vague and pitiful, and when talking about Kutuzov and the 12th year, they always seem to be a little ashamed.

 And every Soviet cartoon has its own secret.

-Well, hare, wait!
+Well, hare, wait a minute!

-Frame of the cartoon "Well, wait a minute!"
+Still from the cartoon “Well, wait a minute!”

-But in Poland, the cartoon was appreciated.
-In 2010, there was even a collector's coin with the characters "Just you wait!".
+But in Poland the cartoon was appreciated.
+In 2010, they even released a collectible coin with the characters “Well, wait a minute!”

 The Adventures of Leopold the Cat

-Frame of the cartoon "Leopold"
+Still from the cartoon "Leopold"

-Frame of the cartoon "Leopold"
+Still from the cartoon "Leopold"

-Frame of the cartoon "Leopold"
+Still from the cartoon "Leopold"

-Falling last year's snow
+Last year's snow fell

 Hedgehog in the fog

-Frame of the cartoon "Hedgehog in the Fog"
+Still from the cartoon “Hedgehog in the Fog”

-Frame of the cartoon "Hedgehog in the Fog"
+Still from the cartoon “Hedgehog in the Fog”

-Winnie the Pooh and all
+Winnie the Pooh and everything, everything, everything

-Frame of the cartoon "Winnie the Pooh"
+Still from the cartoon "Winnie the Pooh"

 flying ship

-Frame of the cartoon "Flying Ship"
+Frame from the cartoon “Flying Ship”

 You know me so little